 - Awarding summer study abroad fellowships

-- Drafting learning goals for study abroad
+- Drafting learning goals for study away

-When a student petitions a non-approved program, the faculty Committee on International Education would like to hear from an Amherst faculty member about the courses offered and their appropriateness for the student and for Amherst.
+When a student petitions a non-approved program, the faculty Committee on Global Education would like to hear from an Amherst faculty member about the courses offered and their appropriateness for the student and for Amherst.
 Students are asked on their petition form to share with us the name of a faculty member who will share this information.
 We then share the petition with the faculty member and a link to an online form addressing these points.
 Please note this is not a typical letter of reference, but rather an evaluation of the course content and assessment methodology as written in the program materials.
 Faculty are not responsible for evaluating the program beyond what is stated in these materials as the Director will determine the accuracy of the program's written information and reputation through a well-established peer and professional association network.
 Above all, faculty are asked to verify that the academic content of the program being petitioned is the 'right' program for this particular student.

 If you are approached by a student to write such a letter and have questions about the program or petition process, please contact Janna Behrens.